Matthew-w56/verovio-integration/lib/verovio/InstallingVerovio.md

 # Installing Verovio to Your Machine

 This is a quick guide for how to install Verovio to your machine to make the code in this project work.
 Quick note: This is meant for Windows 10.
 If that isn't the system you are using, the steps still apply but will have differences in syntax.
-And don't worry; as hard as it kicked my butt as I tried to get this working the first time, the instructions aren't too hard to follow.
 Here's the general steps that we will follow:

 - [Clone The Verovio Repository](#cloning-the-verovio-repository)
 - [Installing Any Tools We Need](#installing-any-tools-we-need)